suriyun-production/battle-io-docs/docs/pages/103-unity-ads-integration.md

-* * *
+# Unity Ads integration

 To enable Unity Ads you have to import the Monetization package ([Here](https://assetstore.unity.com/packages/add-ons/services/unity-monetization-3-3-0-66123))

-Then in Services, (Find from menu: Window → General → Services) then turn on ADS and `Enable built-in Ads extension`
+Then in Services, (Find from menu: Window -> General -> Services) then turn on ADS and `Enable built-in Ads extension`

 ![](../images/ads-01.png)